The Voice Project (music): And is This a Dream?

 This is the first project to be developed with both the Norwich and Brighton choirs concurrently, in Autumn 2019.
-It was performed on 16 November 2019 at All Saints Church in Hove (two performances, total audience around 300), and 30 November 2019 at St. Mary's Works in Norwich (three performances, total audience around 300).
+It was performed on 16 November 2019 at All Saints Church in Hove and 30 November 2019 at St. Mary's Works in Norwich.
 The two venues were quite different in nature - All Saints being a late Victorian gothic revival building that had been the parish church of Hove since 1892 and St. Mary's Works being a former shoe factory which has been empty since 1972 but is the subject of ambitious development plans.

 There were sixteen songs, each one of which depicted a dreamscape.
 The audience were taken on a journey through buildings that have been inhabited by others for over a century, evoking the half-lit, liminal world of dreaming.
 The title ‘…And is This a Dream?’ is inspired by The Birds of East London by the poet Stephen Watts, a long-term Voice Project collaborator.

 Music composed by Helen Chadwick, Orlando Gough and Jonathan Baker.
 Music performed by Adrian Lever (Piano, Hammered Dulcimer) and Steve Morgan (Vibraphone - only in Hove).
-The Voice Project Quintet were Lisa Cassidy (Soprano), Sianed Jones (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor) and Jonathan Baker (Bass).
+The Voice Project Quintet were Lisa Cassidy & Sianed Jones (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor) and Jonathan Baker (Bass).
 Lighting design was done by Nathan Clarke.
-The Voice Project Choir was conducted by Siân Croose.

 Arc of the Sky (Film)

 Plans to develop a new show for Spring/Summer 2020, inspired by the idea of a bird's-eye view of Holy Trinity Church in Blythburgh, had to be adapted as a result of the Covid-19 pandemic.
 The original intention had been to perform in the Church (known as the Cathedral of the Marshes) in July 2020.
 Since singing together in person was impossible, the project was re-designed as a film that was premiered on 2 October at St. Mary's Works in Norwich.
 The film explores themes of flight, perspective, scale, solitude and connection; and was made by filmmaker Nathan Clarke, with Art Direction from Sal Pittman, including footage contributed by choir members over the course of the project.
 A prologue to the film was also produced, consisting of images contributed by the choir and instrumental versions of some of the songs.

 Music composed by Jon Baker, Orlando Gough and Sian Croose.
 Based on texts written by British and American poets including Esther Morgan, Emily Dickson, Steven Watts, Wendell Berry, Jane Draycott and George Szirtes.
-The Voice Project Quintet were Lisa Cassidy (Soprano), Sianed Jones (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor) and Jonathan Baker (Bass).
+The Voice Project Quintet were Lisa Cassidy & Sianed Jones (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor) and Jonathan Baker (Bass).
 Music performed by Adrian Lever (Piano, Hammered Dulcimer) and Caroline Bishop (Violin).